Is your Facebook or Twitter account suspended or locked?

 All social media services are very watchful at the moment.

 In particular, Facebook and Twitter are extremely sensitive to user accounts promoting political content after the last US presidential campaign and the subsequent election of Donald Trump.

-Both platforms have suspended or closed over a million accounts in the last year or so on the basis of overt or covert political activity or the promotion of hate speech.
+Both platforms have permanently suspended or closed over a million accounts in the last year or so on the basis of overt or covert political activity or the promotion of hate speech.

 The most common reasons